openlegend/core-rules/core/SRD.md

 \
 **Attributes:** Alteration, Movement \newline

-**Description:** You are able to supernaturally absorb an object into your body through such means as the mutation or alteration of your body (moving muscles and ligaments aside to make room for it) or by creating an extradimensional space to hide it. \newline
+**Description:** You are able to extraordinarily absorb an object into your body through such means as the mutation or alteration of your body (moving muscles and ligaments aside to make room for it) or by creating an extradimensional space to hide it. \newline